lararosekelley/dotfiles/README.md

 curl https://raw.githubusercontent.com/tylucaskelley/osx/master/bin/osx.bash -o osx.bash && caffeinate -i bash osx.bash
 ```

+And then restart Terminal.app to see all changes.

 Note that you will be prompted for input several times as the script runs.

 Also, be sure to read [osx.bash](https://github.com/tylucaskelley/osx/blob/master/bin/osx.bash)